andrewatts85/wp-notes/notes/how-to-create-new-rest-api-routes.md

 // http://localhost:3000/wp-json/university/v1/search
 ```

-## How to Setup Keyword Searches for Multple Post-Types
+## How to Setup Keyword Searches for Multiple Post-Types

 To query for multiple post-types, edit the `$professors` query inside the `universitySearchResults($data)` function to use an array and list the post-types that you want to include.
 Refer to the code and comments below.